• English

 Venice Carnival

-The costumes and the masks are a real piece of art and it expels a sort of sumptuousness.
+The costumes and the masks are real art pieces and radiate a sort of sumptuousness.

 How to reach Venice

-There are lots of flights from various cities of Europe and you can travel low cost, but during this festive season, it’s high demand thus expensive!
-I went by train because I came from the south of France with a big group of 60 people (I was a tour guide!)
+There are lots of flights from various cities in Europe and you can travel at low cost, but during this festive season, Venice is a top destination and therefore expensive!
+I went by train because I came from the south of France with a big group of 60 people (I was a tour guide!).
+The train is actually a more eco-friendly way to travel.
+So, do it if you can!
+There are many trains going to Venice passing through Torino or Milan.
+You could also travel slow, and combine this trip with another one!
+That’s the advantage of the train.
+You can stop wherever you want on the way.

 Venice Carnival